bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 -1
 ```

-The goal is to enable the client to write the Las Vegas variant of Rabin Karp in terms of the Monte Carlo variant `f` so that the library only has to export one implementation.
+The goal is to enable the client to write the Las Vegas variant of Rabin Karp `las_vegas` in terms of the Monte Carlo variant `monte_carlo` so that the library only has to export one implementation.

 ## Rabin-Karp